top of page

 4. Fight to end all forms of discrimination, violence and marginalization of women;

-5. Expose and oppose imperialist discourses and structures that feed on, shape and intensify feudalism, patriarchy and other reactionary values that impede the exercise of women’s rights, equality and freedom;
+5. Expose and oppose imperialist discourse and structure that feed on, shape and intensify feudalism, patriarchy and other reactionary values that impede the development and exercise of women’s rights, equality and freedom;

 6. Build and strengthen international cooperation, mutual support and sharing of strategies among women organizations, networks, alliances, institutions and individuals,